Okinawan cuisine: History

 Okinawa was administered by the United States after World War II, during which time various canned foods were popularized.
 American hamburger shops entered into the Okinawa market earlier than on the mainland.
-It was during this period that Okinawans became familiar with Americanized food culture.
+It was during this period that Ryukyuan became familiar with Americanized food culture.
 The cuisine has evolved in modern times, especially because of the American military presence on Okinawa since the end of World War II.

 Character

-Besides vegetables and fruits, the influences of southern and southeastern Asia are evident in Okinawan cuisine in its use of herbs and spices, such as turmeric, used in Okinawa more often than in mainland Japan, but less frequently than other tropical island cuisines.
+Besides vegetables and fruits, the influences of southern and southeastern Asia are evident in Okinawan cuisine in its use of herbs and spices, such as turmeric, used in Okinawa more often than in Japan, but less frequently than other tropical island cuisines.
 Okinawan cuisine's condiments consist mainly of salt, miso, bonito flakes (katsuobushi) or kombu.
-Compared to mainland diets, Okinawan dishes do not use as many kinds of mushroom.
+Compared to Japanese diets, Okinawan dishes do not use as many kinds of mushroom.